 img

 One of the key elements of this day is a dignity lesson in schools in the form of discussions.
-In classroom and outside them, students explore their own dignity and learn to respect other people’s dignity.
+In class and beyond, students explore their own dignity and learn to respect other people’s dignity.

 img